Setup

 Get your API Key

-Sign up for CtxVault to get your API key and project slug.
+Sign up for ctxvault to get your API key and project slug (API key is shown once after email verification).

 Open your Claude Desktop config file: